Simple and general bounds on quantum random access codes: Numerical case studies

 \section{Numerical case studies}

 In this section, we present numerical bounds on the quantum \ac{ASP} for some families of \acp{RAC} in order to benchmark our analytic bounds.
-We present both, lower bounds to see the possible gap between our analytic results and the actual optimal \ac{ASP}, and upper bounds to prove that in some cases our bounds can be improved.
+We present both lower bounds to see the possible gap between our analytic results and the actual optimal \ac{ASP}, and upper bounds to prove that in some cases our bounds can be improved.
+Our codes generating the numerical data (apart from those taken from Ref.~\cite{Pauwels2022}) can be found in our open-access repository \cite{Miklin_github}.

 We use the \emph{seesaw} \ac{SDP} algorithms to derive lower bounds on the quantum \ac{ASP}.
 Note that the \ac{ASP} \eqref{ASP} is linear in both $\rho_x$ and in $M_{b|y}$.
 Consequently, for a fixed \ac{POVM} operators $M_{b|y}$, optimizing the \ac{ASP} over the set of $\rho_x$ is an \ac{SDP}.
 Similarly, for a fixed set of $\rho_x$, optimizing the \ac{ASP} over $M_{b|y}$ is again an \ac{SDP}.
 The seesaw algorithm starts with a randomly selected set of $\rho_x$, and finds the optimal $M_{b|y}$ for that set as the solution of an \ac{SDP}.
 Then $M_{b|y}$ found in the first iteration are fixed, and the optimal $\rho_x$ for this set of \acp{POVM} are found via an \ac{SDP}.
 This process is iterated until the value of the \ac{ASP} converges to a locally optimal value up to some error threshold.
 This method is not guaranteed to find a global maximum, but every set of $\rho_x$ and $M_{b|y}$ found by this algorithm provide a valid lower bound on the \ac{ASP}.